xamarin/XamarinCommunityToolkit/README.md

-Forms Community Toolkit
+Xamarin Community Toolkit
 ===========

-The Forms Community Toolkit is a collection of Behaviors, Converters, and Effects for Xamarin.Forms.
+The Xamarin Community Toolkit (formerly Forms Community Toolkit) is a collection of Behaviors, Converters, and Effects for mobile development with [Xamarin.Forms](https://github.com/xamarin/Xamarin.Forms).
 It simplifies and demonstrates common developer tasks building iOS, Android, and UWP apps with Xamarin.Forms.

 ## Build status